 Bobber stops are small pieces of string, rubber plastic that you tie or thread onto your fishing line in order to set the depth for your slip bobber.
-Once in the water, your line will run through the slip bobber until it hits the bobber stop.
 In order to change your fishing depth, you simply slide the bobber stop either further up your line to fish deeper, or down your line to fish higher up in the water.

 Continue to read this article if you want to learn how to rig and use the different types of bobber stops.